josephedradan/algorithms/README.md

 # Algorithms
 ### Description
-This repository has algorithms that I wrote to solve specific problems or to learn understand.
+This repository has algorithms that I wrote to solve specific problems or to learn and understand.

 ### Notes:
 - This repo includes known algorithms and very specific algorithms to solve specific problems.